 Frank Catalano is a marketing, brand and product strategist.
-Frank has worked with a wide variety of companies in his Intrinsic Strategy consultancy (no longer taking new clients), primarily in education technology and digital learning.
+Frank has worked with a wide variety of companies, primarily in education technology and digital learning.
+He is also an industry analyst, author and veteran media commentator.

 Frank has developed creative and practical strategies for new initiatives on both a retained and interim-executive basis.
-Clients have included Apple, Pearson, McGraw-Hill, MetaMetrics, Corbis, Rick Steves’ Europe Through the Back Door and the Toy Industry Association.
+His Intrinsic Strategy consultancy clients have included Apple, Pearson, McGraw-Hill, MetaMetrics, Corbis, Rick Steves’ Europe Through the Back Door and the Toy Industry Association.
 He’s currently Chief Marketing Officer for Professional Examination Service (ProExam), a not-for-profit professional credentialing services and assessment organization.

 Frank Catalano’s latest analysis and speaking on technology and education: